 Still Experiencing Issues?

-If problems continue, please fill out the form here or contact Insight Timer Support at publishers@insighttimer.com and include as much detail as possible:
+If problems continue, please fill out the form here or contact our teacher support team at publishers@insighttimer.com.
+Include as much detail as possible:

 - Device type (e.g., MacBook Air 2020)